-December 2022
+December 2023

-The Chairman and Board of Directors are pleased to present their report and the audited consolidated Group Financial Statements for the period ended 31 December 2022.
+The Chairman and Board of Directors are pleased to present their report and the audited consolidated Group Financial Statements for the year ended 31 December 2023.

-Abu Dhabi Aviation Group continues to deliver strong financial performance despite the adverse impact of the pandemic and the Russia/Ukraine war on the global economy.
-ADA's Net profit was higher by 34.47% when compared to last year.
-This comes amidst market volatility, disruption to global distribution channels and to OEM production of certain spares/components.
+Abu Dhabi Aviation Group continues to deliver strong financial performance despite the adverse impact of the Russia/Ukraine war on the supply chain and the global economies.
+ADA's Net profit was higher by 19.54% when compared to last year.
+This comes amidst market volatility, disruption to global distribution channels, and OEM production of certain spares/components.